halleyrv/rename-files/README.md

 # rename-files
-This code you iterate directories and rename file remove blank character and replace with custom characters
+This code you iterate directories and rename files with ruby removing blank character and replace with custom characters